skyu-io/koku-helm-chart/README.md

 - Database Setup

 > [!NOTE]
-> Create two new users, named postgres and hive, and assign secure passwords to each.
+> Create two new users, named `postgres` and `hive`, and assign secure passwords to each.
 Configure the necessary permissions, as below.
-Then, create two databases: koku for the postgres user and hive for the hive user.
+Then, create two databases: `koku` for the `postgres` user and `hive` for the `hive` user.

 ## Installation Steps